redhat-partner-solutions/vse-sync-collection-tools/doc/implementing_a_collector.md

 # Implementing Collectors

+You will first need to create a stuct for reporting the collected values to the user.
+It needs to conform to the `callbacks.OutputType` interface and any fields which you wish to show the user will require a json tag.

-Any collector must conform to the collector interface (TODO: link to collector interface).
-It should use the callback to expose collected information to the user.
+Any collector must conform to the collector interface It should use the callback to expose collected information to the user.

 Once you have filled out your collector.
-Any arguments should be added to the `CollectionConstuctor` and method should also be defined on the `CollectionConstuctor`.
+Any arguments should be added to the `CollectionConstuctor` and function which takes the `CollectionConstuctor` should also be defined and added to the `registry`.
-You will then need to add a call to the new method in the `setupCollectors` function in the runner package.
-As well as implementing your custom collector you will also need to extend `CollectionConstructor`, `setupCollectors()` and `collectorNames` to integrate it into the tool and allow the tool to use your new collector.

 An example of a very simple collector: